GameWithPixels/pixels-js/packages/pixels-web-connect/DOC.md

-To communicate with a Pixels die, one has to connect to it using the Bluetooth Low Energy protocol, and then retrieve the two Bluetooth characteristics that the die is using to communicate with other Bluetooth devices (note: a Bluetooth characteristic is a like wireless communication channel).
+To communicate with a Pixels die, one has to connect to it using the Bluetooth Low Energy protocol, and then retrieve the two Bluetooth characteristics that the die is using to communicate with other Bluetooth devices (note: a Bluetooth characteristic is like a wireless communication channel).

-One of a characteristic is used to send messages to the die and the other one to receive messages from it.
+One of the two characteristics is used to send messages to the die and the other one to receive messages from it.

 The open source Pixels [firmware](